Back to Song Library

 About Right Here Waiting

 This Right Here Waiting page turns the familiar Richard Marx melody into a clean letter-note layout so you can follow the song without bouncing between lyric videos, piano-vocal sheets, and inconsistent fan tabs.
 It is built for players who want the emotional hook to stay readable as a melody-first page on ocarina, recorder, or tin whistle.
 Right Here Waiting is also commonly searched as Richard Marx Right Here Waiting, Right Here Waiting song, Right Here Waiting melody, and Right Here Waiting Richard Marx.
-It is aimed at players searching for Right Here Waiting ocarina tabs or Right Here Waiting recorder notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this popular song melody.
+It is aimed at players searching for Right Here Waiting ocarina tabs or Right Here Waiting recorder notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this pop & standard melody.
 The page keeps that search intent inside an intermediate reading flow instead of pushing visitors toward staff-heavy notation.

 Right Here Waiting remains one of the most recognizable late-80s ballads, which gives it durable search value across nostalgic pop listeners, adult beginners, and melody players looking for a lyrical song that still feels instantly familiar.
 The tune carries clearly in a single melodic line, so it works better than many accompaniment-heavy pop songs in a melody-page format.
 The layout leaves room for the lyric line while keeping the melody shape and fingering flow easy to follow on the page.